-Sustainable Packaging Specification Recommendations for Automotive Manufacturing Operations
+Sustainable Packaging Specification Recommendations for Automotive Operations

 Recyclability of Common Automotive Packaging Materials in U.S.

 The guidance document includes information on the viable recyclability of common packaging materials / designs used in the automotive industry in the United States.
 This information is intended to help support consideration of opportunities to minimize automotive packaging waste and address barriers to recyclability in the design phase, where possible.

 - Viably Recycled.
 For the purposes of this guidance, a material is considered to be viably recycled where established systems are in place with capability to technically, and economically, recycle the material in major automotive operating regions in the United States.
 To be considered economically sustainable, the material must have a market value that typically meets or exceeds the cost to collect, transport and process the material for recycling.
 Consideration of materials that can be processed into resin for use back into the same or similar application is typically preferred where possible, however materials that are downcycled for use in other industries may be suitable where economically sustainable recycling systems exist.